 A SaaS company can stay profitable in the long run if its CLV is at least three times larger than its CAC.
 There’s a high chance that won’t happen for early-stage startups, but you don’t need to panic.
 It should take a while to cover the marketing, sales, and other expenses until your customers become profitable.
 Just keep a close eye on these metrics as your business matures and strive to keep your CAC below your CLV.

-In this article, we have described only twenty key SaaS metrics.
+In this article, we have described only twenty key metrics for SaaS companies.
 You may wonder why the annual recurring revenue (ARR), gross margin, burn rate, and many other relevant indicators are missing.
 If you research further, you might discover dozens of additional metrics that matter for your business.

 For your convenience, we have compiled a list of 60+ SaaS metrics in the Growth, Marketing, Sales, and Customer Success categories.